mtavel10/topsy-turvy/README.md

 The tag -b can be used instead of -m, which stores the board in bits rather than a 2D matrix.
 Both internal storage systems appear the same to the users.

 This was my final project for CMSC14300: Systems Programming I.
-It's coded entirely in C and features key systems programming concepts including linked lists, queues, matrices, bitwise operations and representations, bitmasking, command line args, a text-user interface, and C structs.
+It's coded entirely in C and features key systems programming concepts including linked lists, queues, matrices, recursion, bitwise operations and representations, bitmasking, command line args, a text-user interface, C structs, and a robust test suite.